mkumar183/agentic-ai-poc-render/10-airtable-agent/README.md

    - Ask you to log into Airtable
    - Request permission to access your bases
    - Save the tokens to `airtable_tokens.json`
+    - This token file can be used on any machine.
+So it can be generated at one machine and then passed on.
+    - so this is the step that client need to do one time. refresh token part of this will be used to generate new token on expiry

 ### 4. Using the Agent